If you've already made your own EM or have store-bought ones, then making bokashi bran is relatively a simple process.

 My guess is those are the blooms of the Lactobacillus, not the mycelium (white strings) of fungi though as I didn't put any fungi in.

 After a few days, when taken out of the incubator space, circular structures (some large some small) were observed around the E.Coli.
 These circular zones stopped the further growth of the E.Coli.
-The lacto may have produced some sort of probiotics that could inhibit the growth of the bad guys.
+They guess the lacto then may have produced some sort of probiotics that could inhibit the growth of the bad guys.
 Together with their prolific production of polysaccharides, these guys colonize the intestine lining fast, leaving little room for harmful enterobacteria (gut bacteria) to step foot in.